robx/elm-edn/README.md

 It's all still a bit rough around the edges, but the parsing and decoding should be mostly complete.
-Some element types are parsed correctly but not yet exposed through `Decode`, e.g. arbitrary precision numbers and characters.
+Some element types are parsed correctly but not yet exposed through `Decode`, e.g. arbitrary precision numbers.

 The encoding module is very much minimal effort so far, falling back to possibly incorrect string and number formatting primitives.